Our inheritance is, heaven. It is the sum total of all God has promised us in salvation.

 Strengthening the ability to focus on one’s position/identity in Jesus, to “grow up into salvation” flows from pure spiritual food, God’s Word (1 Peter 2:2-3, Romans 12:1-2) and prayer for His wisdom and revelation (Ephesians 1:17-18, Colossians 1:9).

 Our salvation allows our missteps, our sin, but it is not a license to do whatever we want (Romans 6).
 God absolutely will be working in the life of a born again person.
 So if someone feels they can do whatever they want now that they are “saved”, it might be a good time to have them check if they are truly in the faith (2 Corinthians 13:5, Matthew 7:21, Luke 6:46, James 1:22)

 But, as a reassurance, “If Saved, Always Saved.”
 We are eternally secure because we have been sealed at salvation.
 “So that we who were the first to hope in Christ might be to the praise of his glory.
 In Him you also, when you heard the word of truth, the gospel of your salvation, and believed in Him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of His glory” (2 Corinthians 1:22, Ephesians 1:12-14, John 6:37, John 10:27-29, Romans 11:29).

-Please, please, please…if you have ANY genuine questions, comments, concerns, thoughts, that you would like to share or express, feel free to post in the comment section below.
+Please, please, please…if you have ANY genuine questions, comments, concerns, thoughts, that you would like to share or express, please contact us!
 Thank you!

 L’chaim – To Life!